formkiq/docs.formkiq.com/docs/platform/document_console.md

 Key features of the FormKiQ Document Console include:

+1. **User-Friendly Interface**: The application boasts a clean and user-friendly design, ensuring that users can navigate through their documents with ease.

-1. **Document Organization**: The console provides a central hub for organizing and categorizing your documents.
+2. **Document Organization**: The console provides a central hub for organizing and categorizing your documents.
 Users can easily create folders, assign tags, and maintain a structured hierarchy for their files.

-2. **User-Friendly Interface**: The application boasts a clean and user-friendly design, ensuring that users can navigate through their documents with ease.
-The responsive interface adapts to various screen sizes, enhancing the user experience.

 3. **Document Upload**: Users can upload documents directly from their devices.
 This flexibility simplifies the process of populating the document repository.

 4. **Document Preview**: The console allows users to preview documents without the need to download them.
 This feature can save time and provide a quick overview of the content.

-5. **Document Search**: The search functionality is robust, making it easy to find specific documents using keywords, tags, or other search parameters.
+5. **Document Search**: The search functionality enables users to find specific documents using keywords, tags, or other search parameters.
 This feature is particularly useful for those dealing with large document repositories.

-6. **Security**: The FormKiQ Document Console often includes security measures to protect sensitive information.
+6. **Security**: As with the FormKiQ Document API itself, the FormKiQ Document Console includes security measures to protect sensitive information.
 This can include user authentication, encryption, and access control to ensure that only authorized personnel can access certain documents.

-10. **Document Workflow**: Some consoles integrate workflow management, allowing for the creation of custom processes for document approval, review, and distribution.

-11. **Notification System**: Users can receive alerts and notifications regarding changes, updates, or actions related to their documents, ensuring they stay informed.
+7. **Configuration**: The console allows configuration settings to be updated, including document usage limits, OpenAI settings, and the creation of API Keys for the Document API.

-12. **Customization**: The application may offer options for customizing the interface, such as choosing themes, layouts, or personalized settings to meet individual preferences.
+8. **Customization**: The application may offer options for customizing the interface, such as choosing themes, layouts, or personalized settings to meet individual preferences.

-The FormKiQ Document Console is a versatile tool for individuals and organizations that require a reliable and efficient solution for document management.
-It simplifies the process of document storage, retrieval, and collaboration, ultimately enhancing productivity and ensuring that important information is easily accessible and well-organized.

 ## CloudFront / S3